-Alarm (red) The program flow has been disturbed by external influences (e.g. considerable interference from switched lines, EMP) or due to an internal error in the device in such a manner that the device can not function properly.
+- Alarm (red) The program flow has been disturbed by external influences (e.g. considerable interference from switched lines, EMP) or due to an internal error in the device in such a manner that the device can not function properly.
 After the automatic error correction has been finished the LED is switched off, the LED Info remains on up to reading the error number (see chapter 5).
 If no automatic error correction is possible the LED Alarm remains on permanently.
-Measures for the resumption of operation are described in chapter 5, "Device Errors" (see page 26).

-Info (yellow) This LED indicates disturbing influences which only occur temporarily, thus enabling preventative measures to be taken.
+Measures for the resumption of operation are described in chapter 5, "Device Errors" (see page 26). - Info (yellow) This LED indicates disturbing influences which only occur temporarily, thus enabling preventative measures to be taken.
 The LED lights up after occurrence of an error, however does not go out until acknowledged or until the interruption of the supply voltage.
 To acknowledge: see chapter 5, "Device Errors" (page 26).

-K1 to K8 The status of the 8 frequency channels or the relays allocated to them groom y operative position

-(green and red) red → rest position green → operative position

-Testosc.
-Test oscillator is on (simulated operation, instead of f1 or f2, fT appears in the

-(yellow) display, resp. nT instead of n1 or n2, resp.
+K1 to K8 (green and red) The status of the 8 frequency channels or the relays allocated to them red \rightarrow rest position green \rightarrow operative position Enable 1 to 5 (yellow) Enable signal is applied to the corresponding enable input Progr. (red, flashing) The programming mode is activated Simul. (red) The device is working in simulated operation (instead of f1 or f2 , fT appears in the display, resp. nT instead of n1 or n2 , resp.
 QT instead of Qf or Qn).

-CodeplugValid code plug is connected(yellow)Programming possible
+Codepl. (vellow) Valid code plug is connected Programming possible